What is a Vapor Chamber?

 - High degree of flexibility of wick design within a single device.
 Varying wick thickness, wick porosity, and wick shape within a single vapor chamber optimizes the trade-offs in operational characteristics such as power handling capacity (Qmax), the ability of the device to transport working fluid against gravity, the ease with which the working fluid turns to vapor at the evaporator area, and the ability to handle higher heat flux.

-Disadvantages include the higher cost versus heat pipes and other vapor chamber designs, limited height & angle bending in the Z-direction (up and down), and longer lead times.
+Disadvantages include higher cost compared to heat pipes and other vapor chamber designs, limited height & angle bending in the Z-direction (up and down), and longer lead times.

 Low Cost One-Piece Vapor Chamber